L2jLiga/fastify-decorators/lib/docs/Controllers.md

 ## Bootstrap controllers
 Let's imagine that:
 - We already have the directory named `controllers` which contains all our handlers
-- Each handler contains `.controller.` in it's name.
+- Each handler contains `.controller.` in its name.

 To make it works without manual loading we can use `bootstrap` method:
 ```typescript